Akshat4112/Disease-and-Gene-Entity-Recognition/README.md

 #### **Recognize disease entities in text documents and labeling them according to the BIO tags**
 Command:

-    python main.pyc -h
+    python main_NN.py
-    usage: main.pyc [-h] model dataset input_file output_file

     Disease Entities classifier: Recognize disease entities in text documents and interpreting predictions

-    positional arguments:
-      model        the name of the model being used, i.e: d3ner_cdr dataset      the name of the dataset that the model was trained on, i.e: cdr input_file   path to the input file, i.e: data/cdr/cdr_test.txt output_file  path to the output file, i.e: output.txt

-    optional arguments:
-      -h, --help   show this help message and exit

 > **Note:**
-> - "model" is the direct child folder within the "pre_trained_models/" folder
+> - "model" is the direct child folder within the "models/" folder
-> - "dataset" is the direct child folder within the "data/" folder
+> - "dataset" is the direct child folder within the "dataset/" folder
-> - "input_file" is the path to the file that contains one or more text document(s) that each follows the below format:
->```
-><id>|t|<text>
-><id>|a|<text>
->```
-> which `<id>` and `<text>` can be replaced with appropriate information.
-Noting that this format is similar to the BioCreative V format but the annotation part is unnecessary and it does not matter whether included or not.

-Example: Running the CDR test file with the model trained on CDR corpus and write the result to output.txt file

-    python main.pyc d3ner_cdr cdr data/cdr/cdr_test.txt output.txt

 #### **Evaluating pre-trained models**

 > **Important Note:** The pre-trained models we included with the program were trained on Windows system.
 For that reason, evaluating those models on different OSs might give very different results.

 > Evaluating on Windows will give these results:
 > - For the BioCreative V CDR dataset:
 >```